 The controversy over Iran’s nuclear ambitions comes from suspicion over their intentions.
 While Iranian authorities say they only want it for energy, most governments think their goal is to develop nuclear weapons.
 The benefits are numerous for Iran, and they’ve seemed to have taken a calculated risk in regards to timing.
 With the strained US military’s commitments in Iraq and Afghanistan going on 10 years and many of the countries making up NATO eager to return home, a war with Iran seems unlikely.

 More troubling is the religious overtones Iran’s conservative president, Mahmoud Ahmadinejad, has taken when discussing foreign and domestic policy.
 In order to understand it a little background information is needed.
+To be financially stable regardless of whom is in the seat, you might want to consider playing some fun and interactive sports betting games via คาสิโน.

 90% of the Iranian population is of the Shiite denomination, a branch of Islam that believes the descendants of Muhammad, known as the Imams, have spiritual and political authority over the community.
 Shiite Muslims believe that the 12th Imam will return after a period of immense war and bloodshed, otherwise known as the apocalypse, and usher in a new era of peace and justice to the world.
 Ahmadinejad believes he can hasten the return of the 12th Imam by creating apocalyptic conditions.
 It’s not difficult to see why many view a nuclear armed Iran as a nightmare scenario.